 What is clear is that optical sensors are here to stay, but although it is not a new technology, it is new in its sporting use.

-This does not mean that the future is "red".
-As in the case of the Apple Watch, it is possible that Fitbit will also use green LEDs along with the red ones.
+This is not to say that the future will be "red".
+As with the Apple Watch, it is possible that Fitbit will also use green LEDs alongside the red ones.
 But the important thing is that the fight is now focused on getting more data and performance from these optical sensors that are flooding all sports watches, trying to expand the amount of data to be captured and offered to the athlete.